 - Please write your report in a single-column and single-space format with a 10pt font size.
 Page limit is 2.
-Please include your names and NetIDs on the report. - There should be a section describing how you implemented the digitrec system.
-Explain how you communicated data between the processor and FPGA, as well as what preprocessing was necessary to put the data in the right format. - There should be a section discussing the effects of each design (baseline, unrolled, and pipelined) on the synthesized hardware.
-This section should contain a table which reports the latency and resource usage of each design.
-Compare these numbers discuss them using your understanding of how the unrolling and pipelining optimizations work. - There should be a section reporting the measured performance of each digitrec system implementation.
-Specifically, this section should contain a table which lists the observed runtime for each implementation, including ecclinux-software, zedboard-software (i.e., ARM), zedboard-fpga-baseline, zedboard-fpga-unrolled, and zedboard-fpga-pipeline.
-This table should also have a column that reports the runtime speedup normalized against zedboard-software.
+Include your name and NetID on the report. - The report should start with an overview of the document.
+This should inform the reader what the report is about, and highlight the major results.
+In other words, this is similar to an abstract in a technical document. - There should be a section discussing the effects of each design (baseline, unrolled, and pipelined) on the synthesized hardware.
+Please include a table which reports the latency and resource usage of each design.
+Compare these numbers and discuss them using your understanding of how the unrolling and pipelining optimizations work. - There should be a section reporting the measured performance of each digitrec system implementation.
+Specifically, this section should contain a table which lists the observed execution time for each implementation, including ecclinux-software, zedboard-software (i.e., ARM), zedboard-fpga-baseline, zedboard-fpga-unrolled, and zedboard-fpga-pipeline.
+This table should also have a column that reports the speedup normalized against zedboard-software.